SIUE-ITS/cluster-docs/docs/user_guides/account-and-project-setup.md

 #### Resources:

 - SIUE has multiple distinct resources to track
-- Resources include: clusters, storage, and clouds
+- Resources include: clusters, cluster partitions, and storage
-- Some resources have limits (e.g., storage has a limit of GB/TB)
+- Some resources have limits (e.g., storage has a limit of gigabytes and number of files)

 #### Allocations:

 - Allocations indicate what resources you have access to and any limits associated with that access
 - All SIUE resources require an allocation
-- Allocations expire either by date or when a limit is reached - this information varies per allocation and is available when you log in to the user portal
+- Allocations expire either by date - this information varies per allocation and is available when you log in to the user portal

 #### Projects: